dinanjanan/getthis/README.md

 # MELO

-A harmonic Dependency Injection framework for Typescript on NodeJS!
+A harmonious Dependency Injection framework for TypeScript and JavaScript!

+Usage guides and documentation coming soon...